 How DirectRFP® achieved a 141% growth in conversion rate through a targeted pillar content strategy

-When you’re a growing SaaS competing with big players online, a savvy approach to SEO optimized content is essential to winning business.
+When you’re a growing SaaS competing with big players online, a savvy approach to search engine optimization is essential to winning business.

-These days, it seems like a new digital start-up is born every day.
-But of all those start-ups, roughly only 10% succeed.
-Success, for these start-ups goes far beyond just creating a viable product.
-To survive, start-ups need to constantly out-win and out-maneuver the competition while also satisfying potential customers at every point of their buyer’s journey.
+These days, it seems like a new digital startup is born every day.
+But only around half survive even to their fifth year.
+Achieving success requires more than just creating a viable product.
+To survive and thrive, startups must constantly out-maneuver the competition while also satisfying potential customers at every point of the buyer’s journey.

 Changing The Face of Procurement